Resolve Counselling - Making Sense of Life

 Picture

-It meant a few years walking a personal wilderness trying to figure out what life was actually about, and what was important.
+It resulted in a few years walking a personal wilderness trying to figure out what life was and why I should be here.

 Now I have names for all that stuff and the accurate interpretations.
 Now I know how to park those ideas and experiences, and it has freed me enormously to engage in life in a much more meaningful manner.

-I returned to voluntary part-time counselling, psycho-educational and peer support roles within the community in 2007.
-This included community-based counselling and counsellor training with Elijah House (2007-2010), and co-facilitating presentations and training programmes with Jubilee Resources, both nationally and in the Caribbean (2010-2015).
+While running my medical practice I also took roles in community-based counselling and counsellor training with Elijah House (2007-2010), and co-facilitated training programmes with Jubilee Resources nationally and in the Caribbean (2010-2015).

 Truth must be welcomed before it can set us free, but sometimes it's a hard friend to live with.